 With the adoption of a new generation of tanks (T-64, T-72, T-80) and changes in the organizational structure of the tank and motorized rifle divisions (the program "Division - 86"), it became necessary to create a new lashing machine on a more modern base.
 This machine was the IMR-2, made on the basis of the T-72A tank.

-Robots over IMR-2 began in 1975.
-The machine (general idea and design) was developed in Omsk under the leadership of A. Morov, and the working equipment and development of design, design and technological documentation in Chelyabinsk SKB-200 and Novokramatorsk machine-building plant (revision of the chassis , hydraulics, head developer of experimental machines).
+Robots on the IMR-2 began in 1975.
+The machine (general idea and design) was developed in Omsk under the leadership of A. Morov, and the working equipment and the development of design, design and technological documentation in the Chelyabinsk SKB-200 and Novokramatorsky Mashinostroitelny Zavod (chassis refinement, hydraulics, lead developer of experimental machines).

 The main working equipment - a telescopic boom and dozer blade - was worked out on the previous machine, and their modernization and adaptation to the IMR-2 did not cause difficulties.
 New equipment on the machine became mine trawl and installation of mine clearance.
 We will dwell on them in more detail.

 The new equipment was developed by a special design bureau of the Chelyabinsk Tractor Plant - SKB 200, under the leadership of V. A. Samsonov in cooperation with the Novokramatorsk Machine Building Plant.
 B. Shamanov and V. Samsonov were engaged in launching (PU) demining, and V. Gorbunov was engaged in the mine trawl.
 The works were carried out under the general supervision of V. Mikhaylov, Head of the Advanced Development Bureau.